Pablo1990/pyVertexModel/README.md

 python main.py
 ```

-To run tests, we use 'tox':
+To run the tests, we use 'tox':
 ```bash
 tox
 ```